atulrautray/flask-app/readme.md

   * Delete Validating Webhook (see Fixes section for details)
   * Apply ingress
   * Store minikube IP in a shell variable
-  * Wait 20 seconds for ingress to get assigned an IP (same as minikube ip)
+  * Wait 20 seconds for ingress to get assigned an IP
   * Send curl GET request to the ingress IP

 ## Running the Project